How To Repair A Damaged Self-leveling Concrete

 After the repair material has been applied, it must be allowed to cure for the recommended amount of time.
 The curing time may vary depending on the type of repair material used and the extent of the damage.

-It is important to follow the manufacturer’s instructions for curing time to ensure that the repair material has fully set and hardened.
+It is important to follow the manufacturer’s instructions for curing time to ensure that the repair material has been fully set and hardened.

 Once the repair material has cured, the repaired area can be sanded and polished to match the surrounding concrete.